 It has some of the most amazing structures that are worth-visiting.
 Explore the huge Jama Masjid, Buland Darwaza- the largest gateway in the world, the historical Jodha Bai Palace, Birbal Bhavan, Panch Mahal etc.

 Thereafter, continue your journey from Agra to Jaipur, the capital city of Rajasthan.
-On arrival, check -into a hotel.
-Check-in formality is followed by sightseeing tour.

-Check-in formality is followed by sightseeing tour including the magnificent City Palace fringed by massive courtyards, verdant gardens and other wonderful monuments, the world heritage site Jantar Mantar Observatory and the splendid Nawab Sahab Ki Haveli.
+On arrival, check-into the hotel and go for a sightseeing tour including the magnificent City Palace fringed by massive courtyards, verdant gardens and other wonderful monuments, the world heritage site Jantar Mantar Observatory and the splendid Nawab Sahab Ki Haveli.
 In the evening, indulge in shopping at the vibrant local bazaars.

 Post breakfast, guests would be taken to the visit of the splendid Amer Fort.
 The fort is the principal tourist attraction of Jaipur and is a UNESCO world heritage site.
 Built of red sandstone and marble, the fort flaunts a wonderful blend of Hindu and Rajput style of architecture.